Aarhus University Seal

 Area of research: Public Health – applied epidemiology and societal impact.

-Fellowship period: 1 Sep 2023 - 30 Apr 2025
+Fellowship period: 1 Sep 2023 - 30 Jun 2025

-Fellowship type: AIAS-PIREAU fellow
+Fellowship type: AIAS-PIREAU Fellow

 This fellowship has received funding from The Aarhus University Research Foundation (AUFF)